Propagation of regularity for Monge-Amp\`ere exhaustions and Kobayashi metrics: Abstract

 \section{Abstract}

-We prove that if a smoothly bounded strongly pseudoconvex domain $D \subset \bC^n$, $n \geq 2$, admits at least one Monge-Amp\`ere exhaustion smooth up to the boundary (i.e. a plurisubharmonic exhaustion $\t: \overline D \to [0,1]$, which is $\cC^\infty$ at all points except possibly at the unique minimum point $x$ and with $u \= \log \t$ satisfying the homogeneous complex Monge-Amp\`ere equation), then there exists a maximal bounded open neighborhood $D' \subset D$ of the minimum point $x$, such that for each $y \in D'$ there exists a Monge-Amp\`ere exhaustion with minimum at $y$.
-This yields that for each such domain $D$, the restriction to the subdomain $D' \subset D$ of the Kobayashi pseudo-metric $\k_D$ is a smooth Finsler metric for $D'$ and each pluricomplex Green function of $D$ with pole at a point $y \in D'$ is of class $\cC^\infty$.
-The result is a direct consequence of a general theorem on abstract complex manifolds with boundary, with Monge-Amp\`ere exhaustions of regularity $\cC^{k,\a}$ for some $k \geq 4$ and $\a >0$.
-In fact, analogues of the above properties hold for each bounded strongly pseudoconvex complete circular domain with boundary of such weaker regularity.
+We prove that if a smoothly bounded strongly pseudoconvex domain $D \subset \bC^n$, $n \geq 2$, admits at least one Monge-Amp\`ere exhaustion smooth up to the boundary (i.e. a plurisubharmonic exhaustion $\t: \overline D \to [0,1]$, which is $\cC^\infty$ at all points except possibly at the unique minimum point $x$ and with $u \= \log \t$ satisfying the homogeneous complex Monge-Amp\`ere equation), then there exists a bounded open neighborhood $\cU\subset D$ of the minimum point $x$, such that for each $y \in \cU$ there exists a Monge-Amp\`ere exhaustion with minimum at $y$.
+This yields that for each such domain $D$, the restriction to the subdomain $\cU\subset D$ of the Kobayashi pseudo-metric $\k_D$ is a smooth Finsler metric for $\cU$ and each pluricomplex Green function of $D$ with pole at a point $y \in \cU$ is of class $\cC^\infty$.
+The boundary of the maximal open subset having all such properties is also explicitly characterized.
+The result is a direct consequence of a general theorem on abstract complex manifolds with boundary, with Monge-Amp\`ere exhaustions of regularity $\cC^{k}$ for some $k \geq 5$.
+In fact, analogues of the above properties hold for each bounded strongly pseudoconvex complete circular domain with boundary of such weaker regularity. \keywords{Monge-Amp\`ere Equations \and Pluricomplex Green Functions \and Manifolds of Circular Type \and Kobayashi metric \and Deformations of Complex Structures}